 - We present clear, truthful, and comprehensive information

 - We respect models’ privacy

 - We never touch models

-- We champion models
+- We respect models as people

 - We aggressively pursue piracy of our content

 - We will discuss options for content removal